Missile systems "Topol" and "Topol-m". Topol m photo video of strategic missile forces Topol m characteristics destruction radius

 - compatibility with existing control, communication and support systems.

-Rocket 15Zh65 (RT-2PM2) has 3 sustainer stages with powerful solid fuel power plants.
-The rocket's marching stages have a one-piece "cocoon" body made of composite material.
-The 15ZH65, unlike the Topol, has no lattice stabilizers and rudders.
-Flight control is carried out by the central partially recessed rotary nozzle of the main rocket engines of three stages.
-Propulsion engine nozzles are made of carbon-carbon material.
-For nozzle liners, a three-dimensionally reinforced oriented carbon-carbon matrix was used.
+The 15Zh65 (RT-2PM2) rocket has 3 sustainer stages with powerful solid propellant power plants.
+The rocket's sustainer stages have a one-piece "cocoon" body made of composite material.
+The 15Zh65, unlike the Topol, does not have lattice stabilizers and rudders.
+Flight control is carried out by a central partially recessed rotary nozzle of the propulsion engines of the three stages of the rocket.
+The nozzles of the propulsion engines are made of carbon-carbon material.
+A three-dimensionally reinforced oriented carbon-carbon matrix is used for the nozzle liners.

 The launch weight of the rocket is more than 47 tons.
-The total length of the rocket is 22.7 meters, and without the warhead, the length is 17.5 meters.
+The total length of the rocket is 22.7 meters, and without the head part the length is 17.5 meters.
 The maximum diameter of the rocket body (first stage) is 1.86 meters.
 The mass of the head part is 1.2 tons.
-The length of the first stage is 8.04 meters, the weight of the fully equipped stage is 28.6 tons, the operating time is 60 seconds.
-The thrust of the solid propellant rocket engine of the first stage at sea level is 890 kN.
-The diameter of the second and third steps is 1.61 and 1.58 meters, respectively.
-The operating time of the steps is 64 and 56 seconds, respectively.
-Three solid propellant propulsion engines provide a quick increase in speed, reducing the missile's vulnerability in the boost phase, and modern control systems and dozens of auxiliary engines provide maneuvers in flight, making the trajectory difficult to predict for the enemy.
+The length of the first stage is 8.04 meters, the weight of the fully loaded stage is 28.6 tons, the operating time is 60 seconds.
+The thrust of the first stage solid rocket motor at sea level is 890 kN.
+The diameter of the second and third stages is 1.61 and 1.58 meters, respectively.
+The operating time of the stages is 64 and 56 seconds, respectively.
+Three solid-propellant propulsion engines ensure rapid acceleration, reducing the missile's vulnerability in the acceleration phase, and modern control systems and dozens of auxiliary engines provide maneuver in flight, making the trajectory difficult to predict for the enemy.

-A monoblock thermonuclear detachable warhead with a thermonuclear 550-kiloton warhead, unlike strategic intercontinental ballistic missiles of another type, can be replaced in a short time by a warhead with individually targetable multiple reentry vehicles with a capacity of 150 kilotons.
-In addition, the rocket of the Topol-M complex can be equipped with a maneuvering warhead.
-The new nuclear warhead, according to media reports, can overcome the US missile defense system, which is confirmed by the test results of the complex (November 21, 2005) with a new warhead.
-The probability of overcoming American missile defense systems is currently 60-65 percent, in the future - more than 80.
+Monoblock thermonuclear detachable warhead with a thermonuclear 550-kiloton warhead, unlike other types of strategic intercontinental ballistic missiles, in short time can be replaced by a warhead with multiple independently targetable warheads with a yield of 150 kilotons.
+In addition, the Topol-M missile can be equipped with a maneuvering warhead.
+The new nuclear warhead, according to media reports, can overcome the US missile defense system, which is confirmed by the results of tests of the complex (November 21, 2005) with a new warhead.
+The probability of overcoming American missile defense is currently 60-65 percent, in the future - more than 80.

-It should be noted that when creating the warhead of the ICBM, the technologies and developments obtained during the creation of the warhead for the Topol were used to the maximum, which made it possible to reduce the cost and reduce the development time.
-The new warhead, despite such unification, is much more resistant to the damaging factors of a nuclear explosion and the action of weapons based on new physical principles, compared to its predecessor, has a lower specific gravity, and also has more advanced security mechanisms during transportation, storage and being on combat duty.
+It should be noted that when creating the ICBM warhead, the technologies and developments obtained during the creation of the warhead for the Topol were used to the maximum, which made it possible to reduce the cost and shorten the development time.
+The new warhead, despite such unification, is much more resistant to damaging factors nuclear explosion and the action of weapons, which are based on new physical principles, compared to its predecessor, have a lower specific gravity, and also have more advanced safety mechanisms during transportation, storage and being on combat duty.
 The warhead has an increased efficiency of fissile materials.
-This warhead was created without testing components and parts during full-scale explosions (for the first time for the domestic military industry).
+This warhead was created without testing components and parts during full-scale explosions (a first for the domestic military industry).

-The 15Zh65 missile can be operated as part of a stationary (15P065) or mobile (15P165) DBK.
-At the same time, for the stationary version, silo missile launchers are used, which are removed from service or destroyed in accordance with START-2.
-A stationary group is created by re-equipping mine launchers 15P735 and 15P718.
+The 15Zh65 missile can be operated as part of a stationary (15P065) or mobile (15P165) ballistic missile system.
+In this case, for the stationary version, silo missile launchers are used, which are removed from service or destroyed in accordance with START-2.
+A stationary group is created by converting silo launchers 15P735 and 15P718.

-The 15P065 combat stationary silo missile system includes 10 15Zh65 missiles in 15P765-35 launchers, as well as one unified 15V222 high-security CP (located in the silo on a suspension using special depreciation).
-Work on the re-equipment of the silo 15P735 for the placement of Topol-M missiles was carried out under the leadership of Dmitry Dragun at the Vympel Design Bureau.
+The 15P065 combat stationary silo missile system includes 10 15Zh65 missiles in 15P765-35 launchers, as well as one unified 15V222 high-security type CP (placed in the silo on a suspension using special shock absorption).
+Work on the conversion of silo 15P735 to accommodate Topol-M missiles was carried out under the leadership of Dmitry Dragun at the Vympel Design Bureau.

-Rocket 15Zh65 in the process of combat duty is placed in a metal TPK.
-The transport and launch container is unified for various types of silos and combines the functions of a transport and handling machine and an installer.
-The transport and installation unit was developed at the design bureau "Motor".
+During combat duty, the 15Zh65 missile is housed in a metal TPK.
+The transport and launch container is unified for various types of silos and combines the functions of a transport and reloading machine and an installer.
+The transport and installation unit was developed in design bureau"Motor".

-Mobile-based Topol-M intercontinental ballistic missiles are deployed as part of the 15P165 complex.
-The mobile-based missile is placed in a high-strength fiberglass transport and launch container on an MZKT-79221 (MAZ-7922) all-terrain chassis with eight axles of the Minsk Wheel Tractor Plant.
-Structurally, the TPK practically does not differ from the mine version.
-The launcher and its adaptation to the tractor was carried out by the Central Design Bureau "Titan".
-Serial production of launchers is carried out at the Volgograd production association "Barrikada".
+Mobile-based intercontinental ballistic missiles "Topol-M" are deployed as part of the 15P165 complex.
+The mobile-based missile is housed in a high-strength fiberglass transport and launch container on an MZKT-79221 (MAZ-7922) all-terrain chassis with eight axles from the Minsk Wheel Tractor Plant.
+Structurally, the TPK is practically no different from the mine version.
+The launcher and its adaptation to the tractor were carried out by the Titan Design Bureau.
+Serial production of launchers is carried out at the Volgograd production association "Barricades".
 The mass of the launcher is 120 tons, width - 3.4 meters, length - 22 meters.
-Six of the eight pairs of wheels are swivel (the first and last three axles), which provides exceptional maneuverability for such dimensions (the turning radius, for example, is only 18 meters) and cross-country ability.
+Six of the eight pairs of wheels are swivel (the first and last three axles), which provides exceptional maneuverability for such dimensions (the turning radius, for example, is only 18 meters) and maneuverability.
 The ground pressure is half that of a conventional truck.
-The launcher engine is a 12-cylinder V-shaped 800-horsepower YaMZ-847 turbocharged diesel engine.
-The depth of the ford to be overcome is 1.1 meters.
-When creating units and systems 15P165, several fundamentally new technical equipment was used. solutions.
-So, for example, the partial suspension system allows you to deploy the Topol-M launcher on soft soils.
-Improved maneuverability and maneuverability of the installation, increasing its survivability.
-"Topol-M" can launch missiles from anywhere in the position area and has improved means of camouflage against optical and other reconnaissance means.
+The launcher engine is a 12-cylinder V-shaped 800-horsepower YaMZ-847 diesel engine with turbocharging.
+The depth of the ford is 1.1 meters.
+When creating 15P165 units and systems, several fundamentally new technologies were used. decisions.
+For example, the partial suspension system makes it possible to deploy the Topol-M launcher on soft soils.
+The maneuverability and maneuverability of the installation have been improved, increasing its survivability.
+"Topol-M" can launch missiles from any point in the positional area and has improved camouflage means against optical and other reconnaissance means.

 The re-equipment of units of the strategic missile forces is carried out using the existing infrastructure.
-Stationary and mobile versions are fully compatible with existing communication and command and control systems.
+Stationary and mobile versions are fully compatible with existing communications and combat control systems.

-Tactical and technical characteristics of the rocket 15ZH65:
+Tactical and technical characteristics of the 15Zh65 rocket:

 Number of steps – 3;